-4.7 There is a good degree of survival of historic cast iron rainwater goods within the conservation area.
+- 4.8 There is a good degree of survival of historic cast iron rainwater goods within the conservation area.
 These are typically of traditional profiles, being half round or ogee.
-These rainwater goods add to the historic character of their buildings and enrich the streetscape, and have the added advantage that they can be painted to be in keeping with the building's wider colour scheme.
+These rainwater goods add to the historic character of their buildings and enrich the streetscape, and have the added advantage that they can be painted to be in keeping with the building's wider colour scheme. - 4.9 Correctly maintained cast iron rainwater goods can have a functional life in excess of 100 years, and when replacement is needed there are still suppliers of traditional gutter profiles available.

-4.8 In some cases rainwater goods carry decorative features and embellishments and these are largely impossible to replicate in modern materials.

-4.9 Correctly maintained cast iron rainwater goods can have a functional life in excess of 100 years, and when replacement is needed there are still suppliers of traditional gutter profiles available.
 With improved modern paints, maintenance periods can stretch to several years.
-Lightweight cast aluminium rainwater goods may also be suitable for use on some buildings.

-4.10 Plastic is in many ways an inferior modern product for use as rainwater goods, because it can be affected by exposure to sunlight and become brittle relatively quickly.
-Although plastic rainwater goods can last for over 25 years it is unlikely that an entire gutter system will last this long without some sections splitting or warping and requiring replacement.

-4.11 Plastic rainwater goods do not accept paint well and are available in a limited range of colours; typically fading of the plastic occurs within the first 5-10 years where exposed to direct sunlight.
+Lightweight cast aluminium rainwater goods may also be suitable for use on some buildings. - 4.10 Plastic is in many ways an inferior modern product for use as rainwater goods, because it can be affected by exposure to sunlight and become brittle relatively quickly.
+Although plastic rainwater goods can last for over 25 years it is unlikely that an entire gutter system will last this long without some sections splitting or warping and requiring replacement. - 4.11 Plastic rainwater goods do not accept paint well and are available in a limited range of colours; typically fading of the plastic occurs within the first 5-10 years where exposed to direct sunlight.
 Modern box profile rainwater goods do not fit well with historic buildings as traditional guttering was never produced in these forms.